rcorrero/poisson/README.md

 The outputs of (2) should be novel and useful to policy-makers and other stakeholders.
 It is of course our job to summarize and interpret the results of this model.

 This repository is a work-in-progress.
-It will eventually contain the module itself, a trained model and its associated files, and working notes from the module's creation.
+It will eventually contain a trained vessel-detection model, statistical models created using data derived from the vessel detection model, the code necessary to implement both models, and working notes from the module's creation.

 Support
 -----------